A pulmonary embolism is a blood clot that occurs in the lungs.

-A pulmonary embolism can damage part of the lung due to restricted blood flow, decrease oxygen levels in the blood, as well as damage other organs (NHLBI).
+It can damage part of the lung due to restricted blood flow, decrease oxygen levels in the blood, and affect other organs as well.
 Large or multiple blood clots can be fatal.

-The blockage can be life threatening, but immediate emergency treatment greatly increases your chances of avoiding permanent lung damage.
+The blockage can be life-threatening.
+According to the Mayo Clinic, it results in the death of one-third of people who go undiagnosed or untreated.
+However, immediate emergency treatment greatly increases your chances of avoiding permanent lung damage.

 Blood clots can form for a variety of reasons.
 Pulmonary embolisms are most often caused by deep vein thrombosis, a condition in which blood clots form in veins deep in the body.
-The blood clots that most often cause pulmonary embolisms typically begin in the legs or arms.
+The blood clots that most often cause pulmonary embolisms begin in the legs or pelvis.

-Factors that increase a person’s risks of deep vein thrombosis and pulmonary embolism include:
+Factors that increase your risk of developing deep vein thrombosis and pulmonary embolism include:

 - fractures of the leg or hip

-- genetic blood clotting disorders (hypercoagulable states), including Factor V Leiden, prothrombin gene mutation, and elevated levels of homocysteine
+- hypercoagulable states or genetic blood clotting disorders, including Factor V Leiden, prothrombin gene mutation, and elevated levels of homocysteine

 - a history of heart attack or stroke

 - age over 60 years

 Symptoms of a pulmonary embolism depend on the size of the clot and where it lodges in the lung.